-The Company's objective when managing capital is to maintain a strong balance sheet and sufficient liquidity to meet its short and long-term business objectives.
-The Company's capital structure is comprised of shareholders' equity of \$57.2 million (2022 - \$33.5 million) and working capital (defined as current assets less current liabilities) of \$32.0 million (2022 - \$17.0 million).
+The Company's objective when managing capital is to maintain a strong statement of financial position and sufficient liquidity to meet its short and long-term business objectives.
+The Company's capital structure is comprised of shareholders' equity of \$50.7 million (2023 - \$57.2 million) and working capital (defined as current assets less current liabilities) of \$18.1 million (2023 - \$32.0 million).
 Sources of capital for the Company include equity issuances and funding and grants from various government agencies.
 The Company's capital management objectives have not changed over the years presented.
 The Company is not exposed to any external capital requirements.